St. Clement of Ohrid Macedonian Orthodox Cathedral, Toronto: History

 The inside of the church features murals by Macedonian Canadian artist Georgi Danevski.

 In February 2009, on the occasion of the 50th anniversary celebration of the United Macedonians Organization, the church was visited by the Prime Minister of Canada, Stephen Harper.
-In August 2009, on the occasion of the Orthodox holiday of the Domition of the Virgin Mary, the church was visited by Nikola Gruevski – the Prime Minister of Macedonia.
+In August 2009, on the occasion of the Orthodox holiday of the Domition of the Virgin Mary, the church was visited by Nikola Gruevski – the Prime Minister of then Republic of Macedonia (now North Macedonia).